mars-college/mars-rover/locomotion/WebApp/RPi/README.md

 * Charge your LI batteries fully before proceeding.

-LI battery cells have an operating range from ~8V - ~6.5V.
-This needs to be regulated down to 5V for the Raspberry Pi and the TB6612 board.
+* 4x LI battery cells in series will have an operating range of 12V - 16.8V.
+This needs to be regulated down to 5V for the Raspberry Pi.
 A Buck Converter board is used to achieve this.

 * Do not place batteries into the compartment until you are ready to adjusts the voltage output on the buck converter!

-The idea is that you will set your breadboard up with on rail as carrying the direct connection to the LI battery pack and the other will carry the regulated 5V.
+* Set your breadboard up with one rail as carrying the direct connection to the LI battery pack and the other will carry the regulated 5V.

-The Raspberry Pi is powered over a Micro USB connection.
+* The Raspberry Pi is powered over a Micro USB connection.
 For this project, I cut an existing cable and fitted the wires with header pins for easy insertion into a breadboard.

+1. Use jumpers to connect the GND rails on either side of the breadboard.
 1. Solder header pins to your [4.5-28V to 0.8V-20V DC Buck converter](https://www.amazon.com/gp/product/B01MQGMOKI/) and insert into breadboard.
 1. Connect the `V+ in` and `GND in` of the Buck Converter to the voltage rails on the side of the breadboard which will connect to the LI batteries.
 1. Connect the `V+ out` and `GND out` of the Buck Converter to the voltage rails on side of the breadboard which will carry the regulated 5V.
-1. Connect the LI battery to the appropriate voltage rail on your breadboard.
+1. Connect the LI battery pack to the appropriate voltage rail on your breadboard.
+Mind the `+V` and `GND` orientation
-1. Insert fully charged LI cells into the battery compartment.
+1. Double check that your connections are correct.
+Insert fully charged LI cells into the battery compartment.
 1. Using a multimeter and a small screw driver, adjust the output of the buck converter until it reads between +5.0 to 5.1 volts.
 1. Disconnect the LI batteries.
-1. Insert a prepare Micro USB cable into the breadboard (you'll have to cut and solder appropriate connections (like header pins)
+1. Insert a prepare Micro USB cable into the breadboard (you'll have to cut and solder appropriate connections (like header pins).

-### Assemble and Connect TB6612 Breakout
+### Assemble and Connect TB67H420FTG Breakout

-1. Solder header pins and insert into a breadboard.
+1. Solder header pins (pointing down) and insert into a breadboard.
 1. Use jumpers to connect `GND` pins to the breadboard rail you've setup as common ground.
-1. Connect the `VCC` pin of the breakout board to the breadboard rail you've setup as the `+5V` connection to your LI battery pack.
 1. Connect the `VM` pin of the breakout board to the breadboard rail you've setup as the `+` connection to your LI battery pack.
-1. Connect the remaining pins using [this diagram](https://pinout.xyz/) as follows:
+1. Connect the remaining pins as follows ([ref](https://pinout.xyz/)):

 ```
-TB6612		RPi GPIO	OTHER
+TB67H420FTG	RPi GPIO	OTHER
 ------		--------	-----
 GND 		GPIO 34
 PWMA		BCM 12